devnoh/androidpn/README.md

 # androidpn
 Push Notification Service for Android

-This is an open source project to provide push notification support for Android -- a xmpp based notification server and a client tool kit.
+This is an open source project to provide push notification support for Android - XMPP based notification server and client tool kit.